set-ops/.github/profile/README.md

 ## Prop Capture
 Tell us what you'd love as new *Prop Capture* features, or report any issues here: [Capture issues](https://github.com/set-ops/capture/issues)

+---

+## Contact
+If you have any questions that we haven't covered here, you can check out the [SetOps website](https://set-ops.com) or reach out to us directly: [hello@set-ops.com](mailto:hello@set-ops.com)!